 There are no airports in Romblon.
-The nearest one is in Alcantara, Tablas Island which is serviced by a Philippine Airlines flight from Manila every Wednesday and Sunday (the plane leaves back for Manila on the same day as it arrives).
+The nearest one is in Alcantara, Tablas Island which is serviced by Cebu Pacific and Philippine Airlines (each carrier has one flight a few days each week).
 From there one has to go to San Agustin port, 30+ kilometers away in the northern part of the island, then catch a ferry (Montenegro Lines) from there to Romblon town.

 The usual mode of transport to get around Romblon town and to the nearby beaches is by tricycle.
 Romblon town is relatively small, however, and we arrived at many of the destinations in the town center on foot.

 Because the more popular beaches are within easy reach of the town, it is best to just book a hotel or resort there like we did (at Parc Bay Mansion near the harbor).
 Should you want a more serene beach setting there are resorts at Talipasak Beach and Tiamban Beach (non-AC rooms for both right now).